Le Mariage de mademoiselle Beulemans

 Combining French with the dialect and particular humour of Brussels, the play was an instant success both in its home country and abroad, and has continued to enjoy revivals and been met with a positive audience.
-Le Mariage de mademoiselle Beulemans is nowadays widely regarded as an integral piece of Brussels folklore, with its people's good-natured cockiness, and endures as part of the Belgian heritage.
+Le Mariage de mademoiselle Beulemans is widely regarded nowadays as an integral piece of Brussels folklore, known for its people's good-natured cockiness, and endures as part of the Belgian heritage.

 Summary

-The play is set in Brussels, where Suzanne Beulemans, the daughter of a rich brewer is promised to marry Séraphin Meulemeester, the son of a rival brewer.
-The young man and his father both seem particularly motivated by the dowry of the young fiancée.
+The play is set in the city of Brussels, where Mademoiselle Suzanne Beulemans, the daughter of a prosperous brewer, is betrothed to Séraphin Meulemeester, the son of a competitor in the same profession.
+This union, however, is not founded on matters of the heart, but rather upon the material inducement of the dowry, which greatly motivates the young Séraphin and his calculating father.